jordanbchilds/Ludwig_2019/README.md

 **Fig. 3: TODO**

 # Additional software
 Most of the programs used in this pipeline are already installed as a SLURM module, or is automatically downloaded and installed.
 However, SRAtoolkit must be installed _interactively_.
-To do this, execute **configure\_sratools.sh** line by line from the login node terminal (ie. do not submit script to SLURM), by pasting and executing all commands from `configure_sratools.sh`.
+To do this, execute **configure\_sratools.sh** line by line from the login node terminal (ie. do not submit script to SLURM), by pasting and executing all commands from [configure_sratools.sh](configure_sratools.sh).
 When prompted set default configuration by inputting: "f","y","o","x","y","o".